 All severance benefits are subject to the executive's execution and the effectiveness of a release of claims and continued compliance with the nondisclosure and noncompete agreement that each executive has entered into.

-2015 DIRECTOR COMPENSATION
+2017 DIRECTOR COMPENSATION

-The following table shows compensation information for 2015 for our Board of Directors.
+Non-employee directors are paid in accordance with the Company's Non-Employee Director Compensation Summary, as amended.
+The following table shows compensation information for 2017 for our Board of Directors.